PVieira04/CI-project-1/TESTING.md

 - Resources Page
   - Fully responsive.
   - Layout changes between desktop and mobile modes for the GCSE and A Level sections.
-  - In Desktop mode, the images are on the left hand side while the description of the site is on the right.
+  - In Desktop mode, the images are on the left-hand side while the description of the site is on the right.
   - In mobile mode, this changes so that the image appears above its description.

 - 404 Page